pyrustic/jesth/docs/modules/content/jesth/content/functions.md

 ## write
-Convert a Jesth structure into plain text then save it in a file
+Convert a Jesth structure into plain text then save it in a file (the parent directory should exist)